Vietnam.vn - Nền tảng quảng bá Việt Nam

 Xbox Cloud Gaming beta for iOS and PC coming in April

-This change is a big step forward for the gaming industry, as it opens the door for cloud gaming services to grow on Apple devices.
-Users can expect a smoother experience, a wider variety of games, and the ability to play games anytime, anywhere.
+This change is a big step forward for the gaming industry, opening the door for the development of cloud gaming services on Apple devices.
+Users can expect a smoother experience, a richer variety of games, and the ability to play games anytime, anywhere.

 It's unclear whether major services like Xbox Cloud Gaming and Nvidia GeForce Now will come to the App Store right away.

-Additionally, Apple is also opening up its App Store and third-party payment systems to EU users.
-This is another notable move, but it is currently limited to the European Union.
-Overall, Apple’s new changes show that the company is more open to new technologies and user needs.
+Additionally, Apple is also opening up its app store and third-party payment systems to EU users.
+This is another notable move, but the scope is currently limited to the European Union.
+Overall, Apple's new changes show that the company is more open to new technologies and user needs.

 Source link